 Well, after having owned and used trekking poles for the past couple of decades, we have not only experienced their benefits, but we’ve also experienced their downsides.
-We’ve also learned how to properly use them.
+In addition, we’ve also learned how to properly use them.

-In this article, I am going in depth about these benefits and annoyances of trekking poles from the lens of our own personal experiences.
+So in this article, I am going in depth about the benefits and annoyances of trekking poles from the lens of our own personal experiences.
 I will also go into how to use trekking poles because I’ve seen too many times how they get used improperly, which undermines the benefits from using them in the first place.
 After all, we had to figure this out ourselves before we finally profited from their use.

 Maybe with this information, you can better inform yourself and draw your own conclusions about whether or not they’re right for you.